Skip to main content

 Explanation

-Opposed checks in CoC compare outcomes on the percentile scale.
-Use them when two actors directly compete and the scene needs a clear winner.
+Opposed checks in CoC compare outcomes on the percentile scale: highest success level wins, ties go to the higher skill.
+Use them when two actors directly compete and the scene needs a clear winner — chases, grapples, persuasion duels.

 Examples